EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 by | Jul 18, 2025

-1. Protocol and Data Format Incompatibility
+1. Protocol and Data Format Incompatibility in Enterprise Integration

 The Bottleneck: Integration projects often require communication between systems that speak different “languages.”
 Whether it’s REST to SOAP, JSON to COBOL, or modern APIs to flat files, every mismatch becomes a translation problem that must be solved manually.
 This often requires middleware stacks, custom adapters, or transformation scripts that introduce maintenance complexity and create new failure points.